avigailtaylor/GeneFEAST/split_heatmaps.md

 ### Extra annotations

-Sometimes, you may wish to keep track of an *a priori* set of genes relevant to your study, for example those that are members of a particular biological signature, throughout the GeneFEAST report.
-In this case, extra annotation tracks will be added *post hoc* to all split heatmaps in the GeneFEAST report once communities (and meta communities) and their associated GoI have been identified.
-Within every split heatmap in the report, each extra annotation track will be displayed as an additional row at the top of the term-GoI heatmap panel, with GoI that have the extra annotation coloured in pink (Figure 2).
+Sometimes, you may wish to keep track of an *a priori* set of genes relevant to your study, for example genes contributing to a particular biological signature, throughout the GeneFEAST report.
+In such cases, you can provide extra annotations to be added as rows to the term-GoI heatmap in all split heatmaps of the report (Figure 2).
+This is done *post hoc* once communities, and meta communities, and their associated GoI have been identified.

 (Back to [User Guide](user_guide.md))